 Our students are provided with opportunities and instruction that leads to developing critical thinking skills while building real-world oral and written skills within their own unique area of study.

-The programs also focus on the unique nature of each area of study by presenting real-life working experiences in an educational setting.
+The seven majors and two minors we offer also focus on the unique nature of each area of study by presenting real-life working experiences in an educational setting.

 With constantly evolving technology, today’s media and communication disciplines are innovative and interdisciplinary.
 In order to equip our students to meet the future demands of a changing society our experienced and knowledgeable faculty focuses on the practical application, historical study and critical analysis in a variety of disciplines.
 Faculty prepares our students of today to be the elite communicators and leaders of tomorrow.

-The Communication Studies concentration offers study in the areas of public address and rhetoric, interpersonal communication, organizational communication and areas associated with human communication behavior including public relations.
+The Communication Studies major offers studies in the areas of public address and rhetoric, interpersonal communication, organizational communication and areas associated with human communication behavior including public relations.
 Students with a concentration in Communication Studies will be required to have a minor.

 The Media Arts Center, a $3.5 million addition, was completed in 2006, and includes the WLTV Television Studio and production areas, several television production and editing labs, a recording studio, music “midi” lab and graphic design studio as well as a mobile production truck.
 The program also makes use of the WLGZ radio studios and Trumpet newspaper office located in the Student Union.